Coordinator, Vocational Evaluation Certificate

 East Carolina University (ECU), Greenville, NC

-Assistant Professor Director Graduate Program in Vocational Evaluation (2004-present)
+Professor Coordinator Graduate Certificate in Vocational Evaluation (2004-present)

 Duties: Teach graduate courses in vocational evaluation and doctoral level courses in rehabilitation administration.
 Direct graduate program in vocational evaluation which includes student advisement, management of the vocational evaluation lab, selection and ordering of all psychometric tests for student use and training.